top of page

 What should I do if I'm interested in a kitten?

-Please fill out our kitten application on our home page.
-However, if you have any questions, you can find the contact form under our "contact" page or you can email BougieBengals.com and you will hear back from us shortly!
+Click here to fill out our kitten application.
+However, if you have any questions, click here to contact us and you will hear back from us shortly!

 Tell us more about Bougie Bengals and our goals?